ah-jr/TAcrylicForm/README.md

 1. TAcrylicButton     : A simple button with a removable background and border and hovered effects.
 2. TAcrylicFrame      : A type of window that can be used within TAcrylicForm.
-3. TAcrylicGhostPanel : A panel equivalent to TPanel but with Ghost property (which allows to ignore mouse messages) and own painting method.
+3. TAcrylicPanel      : A panel with acrylic properties.
 4. TAcrylicKnob       : A simple rotatory slider that can be changed by dragging the mouse or using the wheel.
-5. TAcrylicTrackBar   : A horizontal slider that can be changed by dragging the mouse or using the wheel.
+5. TAcrylicSlider     : A horizontal slider that can be changed by dragging the mouse or using the wheel.

 Among others.